This character profile is part of a chronological series, and is intended to be read right after the first profile.

 - Running errands for mini-casino owner Becky, who took a liking to Hassan.

 - Putting to rest what very much seemed like a ghost.
 The dead little girl was looking for her prized locket.
-Alessa eventually determined that a local punk had stolen it from its hiding place.
-After lethally repossessing it, the tribal gave it to the ghost and buried the bones.
+Alessa determined that a local punk had stolen it from its hiding place.
+After lethally repossessing it, the tribal gave it to the ghost.
+Then she buried the bones.

 Sulik seemed unsurprised by the ghost, as his bone charm had told him that another “bone spirit” needed help in the Den.
 Coming from an animist background, both Alessa and Sulik considered a ghost a rare but normal part of the world.